Semistability of Nonlinear Systems Having a Continuum of Equilibria and Time-Varying Delays

 \section{Conclusion}

-A new framework concerning semistability of nonlinear systems having a continuum of equilibria and time-varying delays is presented and its applications to stability analysis of multiagent dynamic networks with consensus protocol in the presence of unknown heterogeneous time-varying delays are discussed in this paper.
+A new framework concerning semistability of nonlinear systems having nonisolated equilibria and bounded time-varying delays is presented and its applications to stability analysis of multiagent dynamic networks with consensus protocol in the presence of unknown heterogeneous time-varying delays are discussed in this report.
 Those time delays are not necessarily differentiable and known.
-We provided conditions, in terms of the limiting system, to guarantee semistability of nonlinear systems with multiple time-varying delays and applied those stability results to show that multiagent dynamic networks can still achieve consensus in the presence of heterogeneous delays, provided that the delays converge to a limit asymptotically.
+We provided conditions, in terms of the limiting delay system, to guarantee semistability of nonlinear systems with multiple time-varying delays and applied those stability results to show that multiagent dynamic networks can still achieve consensus in the presence of heterogeneous, autonomous self-regulating time lags.